aliibrahim80/dalilcoin/doc/publishingformalmathematics.md

 ```

 We then repeat the definitions of **terminal_p**, **initial_p**, etc.,
-originally defined in the categoryandfunctordefs1
+originally defined in the categoryandfunctordefs1 document.
+Note that
-document.
+these definitions were not included in the signature due to the high
-Note that these definitions were not included in the signature
+burn cost that would have been required.
+Every document using them
-due to the high burn cost.
-Every document using them must include
+must include them (unless someone else includes them in a future
-them (unless someone else includes them in a future signature).
+signature).

 We then make a few definitions that will allow us to
 easily specify many concrete metacategories.